 The story behind 1 minute

-One day, in what seems like another lifetime, I'm flipping through channels and I see Marianne Williamson.
+One day, in 1995, in what seems like another lifetime, I'm flipping through channels and I see Marianne Williamson.
 She's talking about how much time we spend in negativity each day -- thinking negative thoughts about ourselves.
 And how hard it is to get something positive to happen in your life when you're only focusing on the negative.
 And that we're so used to thinking unwanted thoughts that we don't even notice what we're doing.

 Or something like that.